taylormitchell/mono/packages/api/README.md

 # REST API

-A REST API for serving and editing files in this [home repo](../../README.md).
+A REST API for serving and editing files in [my digital home](../../README.md).
 When changes are made via this API, they are committed to the repo and synced to the server.

 For an example frontend to this API, check out the [logging web app](../log-web/README.md).